 Since the precise set of optimizations done at each level will vary from release to release (and sometime from target to target), it is best to think of the optimization settings in general terms.
-The Using GNU GCC manual contains details about the '-0' settings and a number of '-f' options that individually enable or disable specific optimizations.
+See Section "Options That Control Optimization" in Using the GNU Compiler Collection (GCC), for details about the '-0' settings and a number of '-f' options that individually enable or disable specific optimizations.